-Applications from families living outside of the UK
+Applications from families living outside of England

 Foreign nationals who do not normally reside in the UK but wish to apply for a state-funded school place must check that their children have an immigration status which permits them to enter the UK and to access a state-funded school.
-Further information is available from https://www.gov.uk/guidance/schools-admissions-applications-from-overseas-children
+Further information is available from the Government website.

 UK or Irish Nationals who are resident overseas and are planning to move or return to the UK, so that the child will be living in Sefton when they start school, should provide a proposed address and moving date as part of their application.
 Evidence will be required for the purposes of establishing a home address as described on pages 4 & 5.
-If you are not resident in the UK by the published deadline date for changes (see page 11) the overseas address will be used as the home address when considering your application for a school place.
+If you are not resident in England by the published deadline date for changes (see page 12) the overseas address will be used as the home address when considering your application for a school place.
 You should keep the Local Authority informed of any changes to your circumstances as this may affect how your application is considered.
 Applications from overseas residents may need to be considered on an individual basis.

-Therefore, the Local Authority (or Admission Authority) reserves the right to undertake all necessary investigations and request appropriate evidence of a child's home address, as fit the individual circumstances.
+The Local Authority (or Admission Authority) reserves the right in all cases where it is necessary to confirm or challenge information provided on an application, to undertake all necessary investigations and request appropriate evidence of a child's home address, as fit the individual circumstances.
+This is so a home address can be confirmed from which the application will be considered.

-Admission of children outside of their normal (chronological) age group differentiated as appropriate.
+Admission of children outside of their normal (chronological) age group

+Current guidance from the Department for Education states that "the government would agree that, in general, children should be educated in their normal age group, with the curriculum differentiated as appropriate.
 Children should only be educated outside of their normal age group in very limited circumstances".

-Current guidance from the Department for Education states that "the government would agree that, in general, children should be educated in their normal age group, with the curriculum